Fabergé (cosmetics): Samuel Rubin

-During the course of business ventures in communist Russia during the 1920s, American oil tycoon Armand Hammer acquired many objects made by the original House of Fabergé, including Fabergé eggs.
-In 1937, Hammer's friend Samuel Rubin, owner of the Spanish Trading Corporation (which imported soap and olive oil), closed down his company because of the Spanish Civil War and established a new enterprise to manufacture perfumes and toiletries.
+American oil tycoon Armand Hammer acquired many objects made by the original House of Fabergé during the 1920s in communist Russia, including Fabergé eggs.
+In 1937, Hammer's friend Samuel Rubin, owner of the Spanish Trading Corporation (which imported soap and olive oil), closed his company due to the Spanish Civil War and established a new enterprise to manufacture perfumes and toiletries.
 Rubin registered his new firm in 1937 as Fabergé Inc., at Hammer's suggestion.

 The Fabergé family did not learn about this until after World War II ended.
 Unable to afford protracted and expensive litigation, they settled out of court in 1951, for US$25,000 (equal to $ today) for the Fabergé name to be used in connection with perfume.
 Soon, Rubin added cosmetics and toiletries under the Fabergé banner, usually sold in upscale department stores.
 Fabergé had a high-prestige status, similar to its rivals Coty, Guerlain and Elizabeth Arden.